jaspereap/chatty/README.md

 python app.py
 ```
 Access the application in your web browser at http://localhost:5000.
-## Configuration
-Database: By default, the application uses an SQLite database file (chatty.db) stored in the project's root directory.
-If you need to change the database settings, update the app.config['DATABASE'] configuration in app.py.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.